 Chemo is given into your belly through IV tubing that connects to your port or catheter.
 You receive a total of 2 liters of fluid.
 This helps the chemo to reach all parts of the belly.

 The treatment takes several hours.
-The fluid is left in your belly to be absorbed with time.
-During the treatment, you may notice a feeling of fullness and swelling in your belly.
+The fluid is left in your belly to be absorbed over time.
+During the treatment, you may feel fullness in your belly and notice swelling.
 This will decrease in a few days.

-IV fluids are given into your veins to increase the amount of fluids in your system.
-This also allows other medicines such as anti-nausea drugs to be given.
+You will also receive IV fluids to increase the amount of fluids in your system.
+This also allows you to get other medicines such as anti-nausea drugs.

 Nausea and vomiting – You get medicines to decrease these symptoms both before your treatment and when you go home.